fnagel/privacyguard/README.md

 # TYPO3 privacy guard

 This scheduler task cleans TYPO3 to improve the privacy of your customers.
-Currently works with formhandler, mkphpids, spamshield and sys_log table.
+Currently works with formhandler, femanager, mkphpids, spamshield and sys_log table.

 * **Forge:**	http://forge.typo3.org/projects/extension-privacyguard